spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-attributes.md

 To start working with marketplace abstract products, go to **Merchant Portal** > **Products**.

-Review the reference information before you start, or just look up the necessary information as you go through the process.
+This article contains reference information.
+Make sure to review it before you start, or just look up the necessary information as you go through the process.

 ## Adding marketplace abstract product attributes